Netherlands face early reminder of bitter disappointment

 But Robben, another key player, will likely need nurturing after a long season with Bayern Munich.
 His participation in the last World Cup was touch and go after he suffered a hamstring injury on the eve of the finals.

-The Dutch will also be looking for inspiration from Galatasaray's Sneijder.
+The Dutch will also be looking for inspiration from Van der Vaart, who has had a disappointing Bundesliga season with struggling Hamburg, and Turkey-based Wesley Sneijder.
 Van Gaal dropped Sneijder as captain last year after insisting he needed to be fitter to command a place in the Dutch side.

 MIDFIELD ENFORCER